Characterization of degenerate supersymmetric ground states of the Nicolai supersymmetric fermion lattice model by symmetry breakdown: Introduction

 Otherwise $\OPERA(g)$ denotes a formal operator which does not belong to $\Al$. \end{defn}

-We have the following obvious correspondence between Definition \ref{defn:CLASSIC-config} (product vectors) and Definition \ref{defn:OPERA} (product operators) via the Fock representation. \begin{prop} Let $\Omega_0$ denote the Fock vector given in \eqref{eq:Fock-via-config}.
+We have the following obvious correspondence between product vectors given in Definition \ref{defn:CLASSIC-config} and product operators given in Definition \ref{defn:OPERA} via the Fock representation. \begin{prop} Let $\Omega_0$ denote the Fock vector given in \eqref{eq:Fock-via-config}.
 For any classical configuration $g(n)$ over $\Z$, the following identity holds{\rm{:}}